PNF Stretching – A Powerful Technique For Personal Trainers

 As with HR, the personal trainer supports the leg and the client tries to push it downwards creating the isometric contraction.
 The trainer instructs the client to relax and then to raise their leg themselves using the antagonist of the targeted muscle, in this case the hip flexor.
 This process is called reciprocal inhibition.
 The trainer follows the progress in range of motion and once again supports the foot and the client pushes down again, against the trainer’s resistance.

 Volume and Duration Considerations

 Whichever method of PNF stretching you use, the recommendation is three to six sets per muscle group, with progressive stages increasing the range of movement.
 The targeted muscles contraction should only last from 6 to 10 seconds at a time.

 When starting out, an individual should work at around 20%-30% subjective muscle contract intensity and build up to 100% over time.
 A personal trainer should take note of each individual’s reaction to the training and pace the increase accordingly.
 Some clients will get a training response from a lower intensity contraction than others.

 PNF differs from Muscle Energy Techniques, or MET, in that MET continues to use a lower percentage contraction in the muscle group: normally no higher than 30%.
 PNF, however, is about building up to a maximal contraction in order to stimulate a stronger response where required.

-For more information on personal trainer courses, visit Level 3 Certificate in Personal Training
+For more information on personal trainer courses, visit Level 3 Diploma in Personal Training

 CMS Fitness Blog would love to hear your feedback on this article.
 Continue the discussion below with your peers or post your questions and we will get back to you.